 Often it is hard to know where to begin when you first start to look at engagement rings.
 Trying to decide what you like best is difficult when there are so many options.
-If you’ve been looking for an engagement ring and can’t find “The One”, this guide will help you through the process.
+If you’ve been looking for your very own special ring and can’t find “The One”, this guide will help you through the process.

 There are three main elements to an engagement ring: the ring design, the shape of the diamond or sapphire, and the quality of the gemstone.